-When doing this type of testing it is important to have a good understanding of the product characteristics, the normal use conditions, what constitutes a foreseeable abuse and what is the product’s life expectancy.
+When doing this type of testing, it is important to understand the product characteristics, the normal use conditions, what constitutes foreseeable abuse, and the product’s life expectancy.
 In all cases, our customers want to have their answers yesterday.
-However, to have a good test plan one has to be careful not to expose the product to be tested to conditions that are such that abnormal aging processes start occurring.
+However, to have a good test plan one must be careful not to expose the product to be tested to conditions that are such that abnormal aging processes start occurring.

 Nonetheless, there are some basic rules to be followed in all aging test procedures.
 Except for freeze-thaw cycles that assesses the impacts of phase changes, all aging processes increase as a function of the ambient temperature.
 This acceleration process is governed by Arrhenius’s equation: